 - Comes from the foothills of Mont Ruan (over 3000 m)

-- Rarely accessible up close, but visible from a distance
+- Rarely accessible up close, but visible from afar

 Cascade de la Pleureuse

-- Local name as it “cries” gently in a thin waterfall
+- Local name because it “weeps” softly as a thin cascade

 - Magnificent in spring, near flowering areas